-Misericordia University offers many clinics and centers to help students progress in their chosen fields while simultaneously giving back to their community.
+Misericordia University offers many centers and clinics to help students progress in their chosen fields while simultaneously giving back to their community.
 These areas include:

 - Autism Center

-- Center for Human Dignity in Bioethics, Medicine, and Health
+- Center for Human Dignity in Bioethics, Health, and the Holocaust

 Click on the link in each section below for center and clinic contact information.